How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Call the Midwife and RadioTimes.com have teamed up for a weekly online watch party and live aftershow – and you’re invited!

-The second instalment of ‘Call the Midwife Unite’ will take place on Wednesday 8th April.
+The third instalment of ‘Call the Midwife Unite’ will take place on Wednesday 15th April.

 We’re asking fans to join us at 8pm (UK time) and watch a specially-selected classic episode of Call the Midwife.
 Straight afterwards at 9pm, you’re then invited to head over to the show’s official Facebook page where RadioTimes.com‘s Drama Editor Eleanor Bley Griffiths will be hosting an hour-long video discussion of the episode.

 She’ll be joined on-screen by leading members of the Call the Midwife team and cast.
-The guests for episode one were series creator and writer Heidi Thomas and Dr Turner actor Stephen McGann – so watch this space for episode two!
+Guests so far have included series creator and writer Heidi Thomas, Stephen McGann (Dr Turner), Jenny Agutter (Sister Julienne) and Helen George (Nurse Trixie Franklin) – watch this space for episode three!

 “The cast and crew were due to start filming series 10 this week, but we were prevented because of the lockdown,” Heidi Thomas said ahead of the CTM Unite launch.
 “Linking up with our fans to watch and discuss a favourite episode of the show is the perfect way to cheer us all up!”